 Patent Drafting for Beginners Prof. Feroz Ali Department of Humanities and Social Sciences Indian Institute of Technology, Madras

-Lecture-12 Getting a Working Disclosure
+Lecture - 34 Getting a working disclosure

-Getting a working disclosure, before drafting a patent, the objective of a person who drafts a patent will be to get a working disclosure from the client or the inventor.
-The working disclosure is important, because the working disclosure is what forms the foundation of both a prior art search as well as the foundation for drafting a patent application.
+Getting a working disclosure.
+Before drafting a patent, the objective of a person who drafts a patent will be to get a working disclosure from the client or the inventor.
+The working disclosure is important because the working disclosure is what forms the foundation of both a prior art search as well as the foundation for drafting a patent application.

 (Refer Slide Time: 00:50)

 Through an IDF

 Invention disclosure form (IDF)

 A basic document for identifying and capturing the IP pertaining to an invention, useful for understanding the scope of invention and its enablement.

 Now, we had seen one way you can do this is through an IDF.
-The IDF helps you to get the disclosure of the invention. the IDF is a basic document for identifying and capturing the ip pertaining to an invention.
-Useful for understanding the scope of the invention and it is enablement.

-(Refer Slide Time: 01:10)
+The IDF helps you to get the disclosure of the invention.
+The IDF is a basic document for identifying and capturing the IP pertaining to an invention, useful for understanding the scope of the invention and its enablement.
+(Refer Slide Time: 01:09)

 Parts of IDF

 - Contact Information of the Inventor(s)

 - Technical Information for Patent

 - Public Disclosure & Prior Art

 - Market Valuation and Licensing

-Now, we had seen that an IDF has different parts.
-It has a part a, it is it has a part where the contract a contact information is mentioned, the technical information is mentioned.
-A part where the public disclosure and prior art is mentioned, and in some IDFs you will find that, there is a market valuation and licensing also that is captured.
+Now, we had seen that an IDF has different parts it has a part A, it has a part where the contract the contact information is mentioned, the technical information is mentioned, a part where the public disclosure and prior art is mentioned.
+And in some IDFs you will find that there is a market valuation and licensing also that is captured.

 (Refer Slide Time: 01:31)

 By interviewing the inventor

 - In person over phone

 - Series of questions

 - Focus on inventive step

 - Description, background etc.

 Now, if not through an IDF, then your option is to interview the inventor.
-Now this could be in person or over phone.
-It could be through a series of questions, and based on the answers that you get you could ask further questions, the object is to ensure that you have all the information which can qualify for a working disclosure.
-A disclosure that will enable you to do a prior art search effectively, and to start the drafting of the patent specification itself.
+Now, this could be in person or over phone it could be through a series of questions.
+And based on the answers that you get you could ask further questions.
+The object is to ensure that you have all the information which can qualify for a working disclosure.
+A disclosure that will enable you to do a prior art search effectively and to start the drafting of the patent specification itself.

-Now, the focus during the interview, asses the focus in asking questions in an [vocalizenoise] IDF is to identify the inventive step.
-The focus is on the inventive step, because the inventive step is what will see the invention through at the end of the day.
-So, the focus has to be in understanding and isolating the inventive features from the noninventive features.
+Now, the focus during the interview, assess the focus in asking questions in an IDF is to identify the inventive step.
+The focus is on the inventive step because the inventive step is what will see the invention through at the end of the day.
+So, the focus has to be in understanding an isolating the inventive features from the non inventive features.